Anne-Victoria/Accessible-Data-Viz-Prototype/README.md

 #### Birth and death rate data

-The data on [births](https://www-genesis.destatis.de/genesis//online?operation=table&code=12612-0001) and [deaths](https://www-genesis.destatis.de/genesis//online?operation=table&code=12613-0002) are also taken from Statistisches Bundesamt.
+Download the [births](https://www-genesis.destatis.de/genesis//online?operation=table&code=12612-0001) and [deaths](https://www-genesis.destatis.de/genesis//online?operation=table&code=12613-0002) data sets from Statistisches Bundesamt and place the csv files in `raw_data`.

+### Preprocessing the data sets

+To preprocess the raw data for use in this application, run `npm run prebuild`.

 ### VS Code extensions

-Make sure to have the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions installed and working in VS Code.
+If you want to work on the code, make sure to have the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions installed and working in VS Code.

 ### Starting the dev server